thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/33.PNG)

-Enter Ctrl+C in each terminal to stop the nodes from spinning
+Ctrl+C will stop the nodes from rotating in each terminal.

 # Creating custom msg and srv files